CharuGupta-eng/vsdOSPowerCalc/README.md

                  git clone https://github.com/CharuGupta-eng/vsdOSPowerCalc

   2.To see circuit diagrams of scheamtic, go to images and there are images of circuit by their names.

-   3. Save the netlist of your cicuit, model parameters file, ngspice and python code in the same folder.
+  3. Save the netlist of the cicuit, model parameters file, ngspice and python code in the same folder.

- # USE PYTHON SCRIPT TO FIND LEAKAGE POWER
+ # USE PYTHON SCRIPT TO FIND Average POWER

 1. To run code